Terms & Conditions | Mob Film

 Child Protection Policy

-Child & Young Persons filming guidelines for Producers All performers to be licensed in advance with LEA.
+Child & Young Persons filming guidelines for Producers All performers are to be licensed in advance with LEA.

-Never accept responsibility for a child, they must always be in the care of a parent or legally approved chaperone.
+Never accept responsibility for a child; they must always be in the care of a parent or legally approved chaperone.

 Only take on caring responsibilities in an emergency situation and call for immediate assistance or alert production.

-Children have special needs as minors, care for them as children first and artists second.
+Children have special needs as minors; care for them as children first and artists second.

 Treat each person equally without prejudice or discrimination.